sebastian-software/edgestack/about.md

 ### Babel

 - Transpiling of modern JavaScript code for less modern clients.
-- Uses Node v6 Environment configuration for our NodeJS backend
+- Uses Node v6 environment configuration for our NodeJS backend